EasyLearnJava/personal-tracker/README.md

-# Expense Tracker
+# Personal Tracker

-A powerful and feature-rich expense tracking application built with Node.js, Express, and Supabase.
+A powerful and feature-rich personal tracking application built with Node.js, Express, and Supabase.
+Extensible for future features beyond expense tracking.

 ## Features